-Civil society, especially in western countries, has shown itself to be a significant driving force in the policies and initiatives related to sustainable consumption, publicising it amongst the public, governments and companies, and at the same time pressuring for the inclusion of related measures in political agendas.
-The study of these initiatives and the understanding of what sustainable consumption the various organisations offer, will be defined, among other factors, by the typology or classification of the organisations, both at the 'final objective' and action model level, or by the relationship that it maintains with other public and private organisations.
+Civil society, especially in western countries, has shown itself to be a significant driving force in the policies and initiatives related to sustainable consumption, providing coverage about it to people, governments and companies, and at the same time pressuring for the inclusion of related measures in political agendas.
+The study of these initiatives and the understanding of what sustainable consumption the various organisations offer, will be defined, among other factors, by the typology or classification of the organisations, both at the "final objective" and action model level, or for the relationship that it maintains with other public and private organisations.
 On the other hand, based on the necessity of the organisations to work together in order to increase impact, implications and public presence, the primary obstacles that make this process difficult are measured, as well as the different types of present and possible collaborations, making special mention of second-level networks and structures.

-Taking the investigation to the Mediterranean, we can evaluate the different existing situations, distinguishing among them various regions with different degrees of economic and social development that inevitably mark both the development of civil society and the level of dissemination and practical application of the concept of sustainable consumption.
-Despite certain differences, the regional classification based on geographical area seems to be the most representative and useful for dealing with the analysis, resulting in four large regions: the Balkans (Slovenia, Croatia, Bosnia Herzegovina, Serbia, Montenegro and Albania), the Middle East (Egypt, Israel, Lebanon, Syria and Turkey), the Maghreb (Morocco, Algeria, Tunisia and Libya) and Southern Europe (Spain, France, Italy, Greece, Monaco, Cyprus and Malta).
+Taking the investigation to the Mediterranean, we can evaluate the different existing situations, distinguishing among them various regions with different degrees of economic and social development that inevitably mark both the development of civil society and the level of diffusion and practical application of the concept of sustainable consumption.
+In spite of having certain differences, the regional classification based on geographical areas seems to be the most representative and useful for dealing with the analysis, resulting in four large regions: the Balkans (Slovenia, Croatia, Bosnia Herzegovina, Serbia-Montenegro and Albania), the Middle East (Egypt, Israel, Lebanon, Syria and Turkey), the Maghreb (Morocco, Algeria, Tunisia and Libya) and Southern Europe (Spain, France, Italy, Greece, Monaco, Cyprus and Malta).

-The Baltic region has been strongly marked by the recent conflicts brought about by the dismantling of former Yugoslavia, and by its previous membership in the Soviet bloc and the centralized economic system.
+The Baltic region has been strongly marked by the recent conflicts brought about by the dismantling of the ex-Yugoslavia, and by its previous membership in the Soviet bloc and the centralized economic system.
 Both factors have delayed and interfered with the advent of civil society, and its representation through NGOs and other social groups.
-However, the last decade of partial stability, proximity to the EU and other, more developed European countries, has encouraged the appearance of new social movements, which are more modern, developed and, on occasion, rebellious, and which have echoed the economic, social and environmental problems.
+However, the last decade of partial stability, proximity to the EU and other, more developed European countries, has encouraged the appearance of new social movements, which are more modern, developed and, on occasion, rebellious, and which have echoed the economic, social and environment problems.

-Faced with complex and urgent challenges such as waste management, insufficient energy efficiency or the lack of basic resources like water, the civil society organisations (CSOs) of the Balkan states have undertaken the task of promoting sustainable consumption from two basic approaches.
-A more widespread environmental vision, that attempts the addition of more environmentally friendly and sustainable consumption models, and community development, from which the prosperity and wellbeing of the most disadvantaged communities is sought, through sustainable development, from savings in consumption and the generation of new, alternative incomes (eco-tourism).
+Faced with complex and urgent challenges such as waste management, insufficient energy efficiency or the lack of basic resources like water, the CSOs of the Balkan states have undertaken the task of promoting sustainable consumption from two basic approaches.
+A more widespread environmental vision, , that attempts the addition of more respectful and sustainable consumption models with nature, and community development, from which the prosperity and wellbeing of the most disadvantaged communities is sought, through sustainable development, from savings in consumption and the generation of new, alternative incomes (eco-tourism).

-In spite of the efforts made by the CSOs, promotion is still in an intermediary phase, focused on education and awareness raising.
-The support of other European countries, as well as regional coordination (a good example is the REC network), have been shown to be essential elements in the interests of both sustainable consumption and the development of civil society.
+In spite of the efforts made by the CSOs, promotion is still in an intermediary phase, focused on education and awareness, among other reasons due to insufficient commitment from Public Administrations and private companies.
+The support of other European countries, as well as regional coordination (a good example is the REC network), have been shown to be essential elements in the interest of both sustainable consumption and the development of civil society.